caameron/CS586-GradProject/README.md

 20. What player has played the most amount of seasons?
    [Query](https://github.com/caameron/CS586-GradProject/blob/master/Queries/20.sql)
    [Result](https://github.com/caameron/CS586-GradProject/blob/master/Query_Results/Result20.csv) <br />
-   (Due to my data not containing many seasons many players are returned because they have all played the past 7 seasons)
+   (Note: Due to my data not containing many seasons many players are returned because they have all played the past 7 seasons)